AshishYesale7/Calander-Ai/src/README.md

 *   **Gamified Motivation & Leaderboard:**
     *   **Daily Streak Goal:** Build a powerful habit by meeting your daily activity goal.
 It’s not just about logging in; it’s about active engagement to keep your flame alive.
     *   **Competitive Leaderboard:** See how you stack up against other ambitious users.
 The leaderboard ranks users based on their total time spent and engagement (XP), not just their streak, promoting consistent effort over time.
+    *   **User Profiles & Social Features:** Every user has a dedicated, shareable profile page to showcase their bio, social links, and activity streak.
+Users can follow each other to build a community.
 *   **Extension Marketplace :** A dedicated "Extensions" page serves as a marketplace for plugins that enhance the app's functionality.
 The flagship extension is **Codefolio Ally**, designed for competitive programmers and software engineering students:
     *   **Unified Dashboard:** By simply entering your usernames for Codeforces, LeetCode, and CodeChef, you get a centralized dashboard that visualizes your coding progress.
     *   **Aggregated Stats:** See your total problems solved across all platforms, your current ratings, and your problem-solving streak.